yerammii/yerammii.github.io/index.md

 ## Welcome to GitHub Pages

-This is the page made during the class
+This is the page made during the class.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown